What Is a Home Equity Loan and How Does It Work?

 What Can You Use a Home Equity Loan For?

 The great thing about a home equity loan is the wide range of things you can use it for.
-Once the funds flow to your bank account, they’re yours to use for almost any purpose.
+Once the funds flow into your bank account, they’re yours to use for almost any purpose.
 Some common uses of home equity are:

 • Home renovations